Operations Department

 If you wish to continue to maintain your own street trees, you may do so by using the form located on our website to notify FCCA no later than two weeks prior to the beginning of the month of your neighborhood’s scheduled pruning.
 If you opt out of the program and later choose to join, your street trees will not be pruned until the next scheduled pruning of your neighborhood.
 You will need to inform FCCA in writing if you choose to opt back into the program.
 Also, if you choose to maintain your own street trees and receive a violation notice from the City or from FCCA, you will be responsible for bringing your trees into compliance and for any fines incurred for failure to do so.

-For more information about the program you may contact Steve Spears at (281) 634-9552 or e-mail at landscape@firstcolony.org.
+For more information about the program you may contact Bill Grantham at (281) 634-9568 or e-mail at landscape@firstcolony.org.

 Comprehensive Master Plan